contributed by Jennifer Rita Nichols

 5 Reasons To Use Digital Portfolios In Your Classroom

-- Development of 21st century skills.
+Development of modern skills.
 One of the 7 survival skills of the 21st century focuses on effective oral and written communication.
 Digital portfolios can help engage students in practicing these important abilities.

 Also, creating paper portfolios requires little instruction time with the students.
 However, more and more schools and educators are seeing the benefit of the e-portfolio and taking steps to teach students how to use them.